Learning a Foreign Language When Living Abroad

 The Pimsleur course offered both the flexibility, as I could choose when and where I did my lessons, and the necessary structure to help me master the grammar and vocabulary.

-Pimsleur Review: My Three Favorite Things About Learning German with Pimsleur
+Pimsleur Review – My Three Favorite Things: Learn German with Pimsleur

 One: The Focus on Correct Pronunciation